Jules Koundé: International career

 Koundé was a member of France's squad for the group stage of the 2021 UEFA European Under-21 Championship, starting in central defence in all three matches and captaining the team in the 2–0 win against Russia.

 On 18 May 2021, Koundé was selected by Didier Deschamps as part of the 26 players that formed the France national team for UEFA Euro 2020.
 He made his debut on 2 June 2021 in a pre-tournament friendly against Wales, coming on as a substitute for Benjamin Pavard at half-time.
 He made one appearance at Euro 2020, playing the full match against Portugal in Group F.

 On 10 October 2021, Koundé started and played the whole match as France defeated Spain 2–1 in the 2021 UEFA Nations League final.

 Koundé was a member of France's squad for the 2022 FIFA World Cup where he started five of the team's seven matches at right back as they finished as runners-up to Argentina.

 In May 2024, Koundé was named in France's squad for UEFA Euro 2024.
 At the tournament, he started all six matches for France at right-back, and was named man of the match in their 1–0 victory over Belgium in the round of 16.

+On 14 May 2026, Koundé was selected in the 26-man squad for the 2026 FIFA World Cup.

 Style of play

 Originally a centre-back in his Bordeaux days, Koundé was shifted to a right-back during his time at Barcelona.
 He has shown quickness, as well as attacking and defensive work rates.
+Performing well at right-back for both club and country under Xavi and Deschamps respectively, he developed a strong partnership on the right flank with Lamine Yamal at Barça, under the orders of Hansi Flick.

 Personal life

 Koundé has French and Beninese nationality.
+His mother is French and his father is from Benin.
 His uncle Charles Tokplé is a former footballer who played for the Togo national team.

+Koundé has attracted media attention for his outfits, which have included brightly coloured clothing, skirts, and designer ensembles.